Upstate woman arrested for 10K pills that ‘look like Lucky Charms’, deputies say - NewsBreak

 Related

 TRAVELERS REST, S.C.
-(FOX Carolina) - The Travelers Rest Police Department says the driver involved in a hit-and-run has turned himself in.
-According police, the incident happened on Saturday, Jan.
-14 at the Walmart on Benton Road.
-Police say a burgundy Ford F-150 hit a pedestrian at around 11:35 a.m.
+(WSPA) – The Travelers Rest Police Department needs the public’s help identifying a driver involved in a hit-and-run Saturday at Walmart.
+Police said around 11:35 a.m., a burgundy Ford F-150 hit a pedestrian in the parking lot of Walmart located at 9 Benton Road.
+Anyone with information concerning the incident should contact […]

 SLED investigates inmate death at Upstate detention center